ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 -------------------

 Chipyard use TileLink as its onboard bus protocol, and if your core doesn't use TileLink, you will need to convert them in the tile class.
-Below is an example of how to connect a core using AXI4 to the TileLink bus:
+Below is an example of how to connect a core using AXI4 to the TileLink bus with converters provided by
+Chipyards:

 .. code-block:: scala